Local controllability around a regular solution and null-controllability of scattering solutions for semilinear wave equations: Introduction

-We give two examples of applications of Corollary \ref{cor_consequences_focusing}.
-If $f$ is a focusing nonlinearity satisfying (\ref{eq_def_nonlinearity_local}) or (\ref{eq_def_nonlinearity_scatt}), then one can prove that there exists a special stationary solution $Q$ of (\ref{eq_NLKG}), called the ground state (see for example \cite{IbrahimMasmoudiNakanishi}, \cite{Payne-Sattinger}).
+\paragraph{Consequences for some focusing nonlinearities.} If $f$ is a focusing subcritical nonlinearity, then one can prove that there exists a special stationary solution $Q$ of (\ref{eq_NLKG}), called the ground state (see for example \cite{IbrahimMasmoudiNakanishi}, \cite{Payne-Sattinger}).
 The ground state is smooth, and decays at infinity if $\Omega$ is unbounded.